 Our Parish Safeguarding Officer is Amanda Fogg who can be contacted on 015395 34341 or at: [email protected]

 Reflecting the return to “normality” we no longer require those attending services to wear a face covering.
 We are very happy though if you would prefer to wear a face covering.

 As a church we are committed to fellowship, care, mutual support and spiritual life.

 “St Mary’s in touch” is a weekly email network for the whole church and parish.
 It is intended to be a communal network, so everyone can contribute and suggest, offer, ask etc. If you’d like to keep in touch and receive spiritual resources to help you pray and to strengthen you in faith, hope and peace then contact REVD.
 AMIEL OSMASTON on [email protected]

 For information regarding Baptisms, Weddings or Funerals, contact the Team Office on 015395 35560 or email [email protected]

 Psalm 80: Turn us again to yourself, O Lord.
 Make your face to shine down on us.
 Only then shall we be saved.

-We offer services from the traditional through to the informal.
-Have a look at our Worship page to see which one might be for you.
+We offer services from the traditional through to the informal,have a look at this month’s services to see which one might be for you.